 The eCommerce Effect/Affect: Same-day delivery dropped off by a drone to your front door?
 Email a picture of the unknown bolt that just broke off your bike and have a replacement part send to you within 24 hours?
 Think this is the stuff of science fiction?
 Think again. eCommerce is changing at a rapid pace and is going to continue to change the face of retail as we know it.

-Content Personalization: "Forty-one percent of consumers buy more from brands that send personalized emails based on past buying behaviors."
+Content Personalization: "Forty-one percent of consumers buy more from brands that send personalized emails based on past buying behaviours."
 Guided selling (helping potential buyers purchase the product that best meets their needs) and using predictive intelligence (suggesting products a customer would like to buy based on the items they have purchased in the past) are the most effective approach to personalized content.

 Collaborative Economy: A new framework becoming increasingly popular among the most powerful companies on the planet, it is a model where creation, ownership and access are shared between people and corporations.
 In sectors like goods, food, services, transportation, space and money, the collaborative economy is shaping a new version of commerce that is changing how we do business.